mongodb/mongodbatlas-cloudformation-resources/README.md

 ```

 To create a new secret for a default profile, use the [PROFILE SECRET TEMPLATE](/examples/profile-secret.yaml) file provided in this repository.
+The secret must exist in the same AWS account and AWS region where the Cloudformation stack is run.

 Here are some examples of how to use this template: